farihakhan/STAT547-hw-khan-fariha/hw_10/hw10_scrapingData.md

 ### Get data from links

-Creating dataframe 2 to look at:
+Creating more detailed dataset, which include:

  - Duration

  - Genre

  - Plot summary

- - Credit summary??
+Due to issues with memory, the top 25 movies are subsetted.

 ```r